Sen. Warner says Trump Jr.'s meeting with Gulf emissary suggests campaign's 'pattern' with other countries

 Special counsel Robert Mueller is investigating another Trump Tower meeting involving Trump Jr. and other Trump campaign associates, including the President's son-in-law, Jared Kushner, and his former campaign chairman Paul Manafort, as well as a Russian lawyer with ties to the Kremlin.
 That meeting took place in June 2016 after Trump Jr. was told that the crown prosecutor of Russia wanted to give incriminating information about Hillary Clinton to the Trump campaign.

-The Russian lawyer, Natalia Veselnitskaya, focused on US sanctions on Russia under the Magnitsky Act, which the US passed to punish Russians over human rights abuses, as well as "the adoption of Russian children by U.S. citizens," Trump Jr. told to the Senate Judiciary Committee in September.
+The Russian lawyer, Natalia Veselnitskaya, focused on US sanctions on Russia under the Magnitsky Act, which the US passed to punish Russians over human rights abuses, as well as "the adoption of Russian children by U.S. citizens," Trump Jr. told the Senate Judiciary Committee in September.

 "I did not collude with any foreign government and do not know of anyone who did," Trump Jr. told the panel, according to a transcript.